James-SR/BI-Notes/docs/SLinRClassification.md

-# Querying Data with Transact-SQL
+# Supervised Learning In R Classification
 ***
 Notes taken during/inspired by the DataCamp course 'Supervised Learning In R Classification' by Brett Lantz.